BbyMutha

-Brittnee Moore, known professionally by the stage name bbymutha, is an American rapper.
+Brittnee Moore, known professionally as bbymutha, is an American rapper.
 She was born in Chattanooga, Tennessee and began her career through SoundCloud.
 In 2017, she rose to prominence after the video for her song "Rules" went viral.
 Her debut studio album, Muthaland, was released in 2020.

 Early life

 Moore was born and raised in Chattanooga, Tennessee.
 Both of her parents were in high school at the time of her birth.
 Moore was raised primarily by her mother, a devout Christian.
 She has stated that her father, a barber, was physically abusive.
 She has a younger brother.

 Moore had a turbulent adolescence.
 At school, Moore was an outcast and was bullied.
 At the age of 12, she moved to Pensacola with her mother.
 After physically assaulting a teacher at her school, Moore was committed to a psychiatric ward, where she was diagnosed with depression and ADHD.
 She was expelled from the school and moved back to Tennessee.
 By the age of 13, Moore had begun selling drugs and having sex with older boys.
 At 17, she became pregnant with her first pair of twins, Mekel and Mekeila, who she has raised alone, describing the children's father as a 'pedophile'.

 Moore would listen to rap music at her father's house during her summer break from school.
 Beginning in early childhood, she enjoyed writing.
 She began writing poetry in fourth grade, and became interested in music and performance after participating and winning a dance competition with her cousins in elementary school.
 She began rapping in tenth grade.
 During that year, Moore and her cousins formed a group called Money over Niggas.